openstack/neutron/doc/source/contributor/internals/service_extensions.rst

 #. **FWaaS** (*Firewall-as-a-Service*): runs as part of the L3 agent.
 #. **LBaaS** (*Load-Balancer-as-a-Service*): implemented purely inside
-   neutron-server, does not interact directly with agents.
+   neutron-server, does not interact directly with agents. **Deprecated as of Queens**.
 #. **VPNaaS** (*VPN-as-a-Service*): derives from L3 agent to add
    VPNaaS functionality.